Dog rescue efforts in Thailand and Myanmar

 3. See if we can get connections with influential people, media and celebrities to help us endorse the campaign and educate the general public

-4. Outline the key core programs including humane dog population control, creating a online first aid course for treating the most common conditions, develop a more natural parasite control for flea, tick and heart worm infestations
+4. Outline the key core programs including humane dog population control, creating an online first aid course for treating the most common conditions, develop a more natural parasite control for flea, tick and heartworm infestations

 5. Educate the locals about potentially harmful effect of vaccines, how to use minimal vaccination and use homeopathic remedies to neutralize the vaccine side effects

-My general sense is that if this program goes well and if proven in one country, overtime it could be implemented in various regions and countries and hopefully help in a effective, meaningful and sustainable way.
+My general sense is that if this program goes well and if proven in one country, over time it could be implemented in various regions and countries and hopefully help in an effective, meaningful and sustainable way.

 If you would like to receive more information about this project, all you need to do is to make sure that your general newsletter subscription is up to date.